CentralFloridaAttorney/zmongo_retriever/docs/EXAMPLE.md

-from langchain_community.llms.llamacpp import LlamaCpp from langchain_core.prompts import PromptTemplate from langchain_openai import OpenAI from zmongo_retriever.zmongo_retriever import ZMongoRetriever
+from langchain_community.llms.llamacpp import LlamaCpp from langchain_core.prompts import PromptTemplate from langchain_openai import OpenAI from zmongo.zmongo_retriever import ZMongoRetriever

 # Step 3: Load Environment Variables
 # Load environment variables from the .env file
 load_dotenv('.env')

 # Step 4: Set Your Variables
 # Set the necessary variables for the example
 model_path = '/PycharmProjects/zcases/zassistant/Mistral-7B-Instruct-v0.1-GGUF/mistral-7b-instruct-v0.1.Q4_0.gguf'  # Your .gguf file
 mongo_uri = 'mongodb://localhost:27017'  # Your MongoDB URI
 this_collection_name = 'zcases'  # Your MongoDB collection
 this_page_content_field = 'opinion'  # Field to use as page_content